MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/space-planning.md

 ## How it works

-Workspace Planning is fully hosted and operates within your existing Azure subscription.
-It requires the following input files (.csv) that you create by following the corresponding instructions on this page.
+This template combines Workplace Analytics data with your team size, workspace floor capacity, and the distances between the floors and the buildings to generate floor plans with recommended seating.

  * [Interaction](#to-create-an-interaction-file): This is a Workplace Analytics group-to-group query that includes meeting and email activity for insight into current work and collaboration patterns.
- * [Floor capacity](#to-create-a-floor-capacity-file): This file includes details about the maximum capacity for the workspace.
+ * [Space capacity](#to-create-a-space-capacity-file): This file includes details about the maximum capacity for the workspace.
  * [Distance](#to-create-a-distance-file): This file includes details about the walking distances in a unit you specify, such as minutes or meters that can be estimates, between floors or buildings.
  * [Team size](#create-a-team-size-file): This file includes details about the number of employees in each team in your organization.